Colm Tóibín: Writing

 Tóibín has written many non-fiction books, including Bad Blood: A Walk Along the Irish Border (1994) (reprinted from the 1987 original edition) and The Sign of the Cross: Travels in Catholic Europe (1994).
 He has written for the London Review of Books, The New York Review of Books and The Dublin Review, among other publications.
 Asked in 2021 how many articles he had written, Tóibín was uncertain: "I suppose thousands might be accurate".
 His article writing also contributed to his reputation as a literary critic; he edited a book on Paul Durcan, The Kilfenora Teaboy (1997), as well as The Penguin Book of Irish Fiction (1999), and with Carmen Callil he wrote The Modern Library: The 200 Best Novels in English Since 1950 (1999).
 He wrote a collection of essays, Love in a Dark Time: Gay Lives from Wilde to Almodóvar (2002), and a study on Lady Gregory, Lady Gregory's Toothbrush (2002).
 In his 2012 essay collection New Ways to Kill Your Mother: Writers and Their Families he studies the biographies of James Baldwin, J. M. Synge, and W. B. Yeats, among others.
 In 2015, he released On Elizabeth Bishop, a critical study that made The Guardians Best Books of 2015 list twice.
 In June 2016, Tóibín visited Israel, as part of a project by the "Breaking the Silence" organization, to write an article for a book on the Israeli occupation, to mark the 50th anniversary of the Six-Day War.
 The book was edited by Michael Chabon and Ayelet Waldman, and was published in June 2017 under the title Kingdom of Olives and Ash: Writers Confront the Occupation.

 Tóibín's play, Beauty in a Broken Place, was staged in Dublin in August 2004.
 He first wrote poetry while attending secondary school in Wexford.
 In 2011, The Times Literary Supplement published his poem "Cush Gap, 2007".
 The December 2021 issue of The New York Review of Books included his poem "Father & Son", which may be autobiographical, as the description of the son's developing a stammer in the second stanza—particularly on hard consonants—is similar to Tóibín's description of his own stammer.

+In an article in The Guardian newspaper associated with the publication of his 2026 short story collection The News from Dublin Tóibín explains how he comes to write his fiction.
+He explains how in 2008 he started thinking of and writing a story about an Irishman long settled illegally in San Francisco in the US and planning to return to Ireland, knowing that he could never return, and would never see his adult daughter again.
+He set the unfinished story aside.
+When Donald Trump was elected as US president for the second time, stating his intention of deporting illegal immigrants, he took up the story again with the Irishman planning to leave on the day of Trump's inauguration, intentionally writing it, with the name Five Bridges, at the time of the inauguration.